MarkC11235/CastleGraphicsJS/README.md

-Castle Graphics \n
+Castle Graphics

-JavaScript Library for rendering \n
+JavaScript Library for rendering

-This is intended to be used for games, as my plan is to make a game framework that uses this \n
+This is intended to be used for games, as my plan is to make a game framework that uses this

-To use: \n
+To use:
-    - Get the canvas(es) that you want to use\n
+    - Get the canvas(es) that you want to use

-    - then call addCGCanvas for each canvas, pass in the canvas, the draw function, and the width and height\n
+    - then call addCGCanvas for each canvas, pass in the canvas, the draw function, and the width and height

-    - Then call render which creates a render loop with those draw functions at 60 fps\n\n
+    - Then call render which creates a render loop with those draw functions at 60 fps

-Features: \n
+Features:
-    - Handles resizing the canvas whenever the screen is adjusted \n
+    - Handles resizing the canvas whenever the screen is adjusted

-    - Will adjust to any screen size \n
+    - Will adjust to any screen size

-    - Can use your own coordinates (width and height passed into addCGCanvas)\n
+    - Can use your own coordinates (width and height passed into addCGCanvas)

-    - Only renders if the canvas is at least in part on the screen\n
+    - Only renders if the canvas is at least in part on the screen

-    2D: \n
+    2D:
-        - Draw/Fill: Rectangle, Circle, Triangle \n
+        - Draw/Fill: Rectangle, Circle, Triangle
-        - Draw Lines\n
+        - Draw Lines
-        - Clear/Fill canvas\n
+        - Clear/Fill canvas
-        - Draw border of various width \n
+        - Draw border of various width
-        - Draw Text\n
+        - Draw Text
-        - Can draw sprites and animated sprites\n
+        - Can draw sprites and animated sprites

-    3D: \n
+    3D:
-        - Projects 3D points onto the 2D screen\n
+        - Projects 3D points onto the 2D screen
-        - Can draw cubes and rectangular prisms\n
+        - Can draw cubes and rectangular prisms
-        - Has a light source to do shading with\n
+        - Has a light source to do shading with